de-wiring/docker-selinux-playground/docs/03_custom_domain_types.md

 (...)
 ```

 .fc and .if files are optional, so let's compile it.
-The policy code includes
+The policy code of package `selinux-policy-devel` includes a Makefile:
-a Makefile:

 ```bash
 # make -f /usr/share/selinux/devel/Makefile